Unmasking a High Sensation Seeking Highly Sensitive Person: Customs, Borders and Boundaries

 Another way we learn about boundaries in HSP Trait Transformation™ is by rotating the roles of facilitator and timekeeper.
 In this way we detach from our "role" and allow someone else to take the responsibility of that role.
 We begin to appreciate what it's like to receive the gift of others taking the responsibility of that role for us, just as we felt what it was like to hold that responsibility for the group when it was our turn.
 We begin experiencing what it feels like to be a part of a "balanced environment".

-Going through these exercises in HSP Trait Transformation™ allows us, in our own time, to begin recognizing when we're taking on too much responsibility for others in our own lives, in our relationships and in our jobs, where we're doing the majority of the heavy lifting.
-So experiencing the difference in a safe environment with the same group of people allows us to process this information in a way that's both interesting and refreshing.
+Going through these exercises in an HSP Discussion Group allowed me, in my own time, to begin recognizing when we're taking on too much responsibility for others in my own life, in my relationships and in my jobs, where I was doing the majority of the heavy lifting.
+So experiencing the difference in a safe environment with other HSPs, on the same journey of learning more about how their HSP Trait works for them, helped me to process this information in a way that's was and still is, both interesting and refreshing.

-These are only a few examples of what and how we learn about boundaries in HSP Trait Transformation™, but you get the general idea.
+These are only a few examples of what and how I learned about boundaries in HSP Discussion Groups, but you get the general idea.

 I have to say, I'm incredibly thankful for what I've learned so far, and what I continue to learn.
 Because it's been helping me apply what I've been learning, in small steps, in my everyday life, in ways that allow me to grow into "doing" and "being" in a way that's supportive of my HSP Trait and of my whole being.
 A way that allows me to honour myself and others, and a way to become more spiritually connected to this multiverse we call Life.